 Colorado, USA, 1979

-A weathered surface akin to a textured unreflective mirror; a lightly floating piece of silk soiled by traces of oil paint; crystalline formations that only so slightly betray their origins as texts – these are but glimmers into the evanescent yet highly charged poetics of New York and Paris-based artist, Jeremy Everett (b.
+A weathered surface akin to a textured unreflective mirror; a lightly floating piece of silk soiled by traces of oil paint; crystalline formations that only so slightly betray their origins as texts – these are but glimmers into the evanescent yet highly charged poetics of Los Angeles and Paris-based artist, Jeremy Everett (b.
 1979, USA).
 Each work exists as the fragment of a sentence, a lyrical exposé, released into the world with precise abandon; the visual confrontation of a new world that exists within yet beyond our own.
 With an initial degree in Landscape Architecture, Everett traversed into the art of making – or making of art – by subsequently completing an MFA at the University of Toronto.
 A Colorado native, Everett was exposed for the formative parts of his early years to raw space, the pulsating yet contemplative existence elicited by bare earth.
 Citing inspirations such as Land Art masters Robert Smithson and Michael Heizer, Everett’s work stems from a centre of intuition and subtly evolves beyond process and creation; neither never fully created nor complete, its significance is in its evolving state between beauty and decay.

 Incomplete or unachieved landscapes are at the inspirational heart of Everett’s practice.
 As an initial standing point, his practice demands an experience rather than a ritualistic formalist observation; Everett’s work is direct and in its deconstructive essence rejects anything formal beyond the primitive.
 Face to face with you it is vulnerable in its unstable evolutionary state, and so from you does it also demand honest transparency.
 Standing before Film Still (2013), for example, the viewer shifts to being a victim of circumstance, of a surface that seemingly reflects and thereby lures you in only to then reject your ordinary sight and force upon you the question of ‘what else do you see?’
 Probing and destabilising, Everett creates new landscapes, which simultaneously prompt exploration as well as provoke you to take a look at yourself and reflect upon how you process your surroundings.
 What is before you Everett has dissected only to recompose – so too does his practice demand your un-resisted vulnerability.